The Adventures of Prince Achmed: Reception

 The film made $100,156 during a 2007 re-issue.
 It has a 100% rating on Rotten Tomatoes, based on 21 reviews.
 The site's critics consensus reads, "The Adventures of Prince Achmeds exquisitely crafted visuals are more than matched by its utterly enchanting story."
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, The Adventures of Prince Achmed was placed at #72.